informalsystems/hermes/guide/src/tutorials/more-chains/build-the-topology.md

     SUCCESS performed health check for all chains in the config
 ```

-In the following tutorial, we will connect all of these chains in a full mesh topology then use `Packet filters` to simulate the topology given at the beginning of the [previous section](./start-local-chains.md).
+In the following tutorial, we will connect all of these chains in a full mesh topology, then use `Packet filters` to simulate the topology given at the beginning of the [previous section](./start-local-chains.md).

 > __NOTE__: It is also possible to only create the channels that you want.
 However, in production, anyone can open channels and recreate a fully-connected topology.